-Sedona, AZ: We skipped shopping to do this amazing City Hike!
+Sedona, AZ: We skipped the usual tourist options to do this amazing City Hike!

 March 2024: While based out of Flagstaff during our spring break road trip, we stopped by the small town of Sedona, AZ (pop.9,684*) to admire its stunning red rock beauty via a hike on the northwest edge of town.
 We wanted to avoid the tourism crowds – and find that hiking is a perfect way to experience such an amazing place.
 There are many local hiking options – we chose the Thunder Mountain Trailhead.